 I came back to the conclusion that programming was the only solution to create content without relying on others to create solutions for me to write about.

-For example in 2014, the massive FPS game Battlefield 4 came out.
+For example in 2013, the massive FPS game Battlefield 4 came out.
 I did a series of benchmark videos.
-I got views but I relied on a piece of custom software that could modify the game settings to do the benchmarks.
+I got views but I relied on a piece of custom software that could modify the game graphic settings to do the benchmarks.

 I thought to myself, “Man, if I could make this custom settings game launcher it would be so cool!”.
 By building software I could make my own content.